Archaeologists Believe They Have Finally Cracked The Mystery Behind The Hats Found On Easter Island Statues

 “In parbuckling, a line would have been wrapped around the pukao cylinder, and then people would have pulled the rope from the top of the platform.
 This approach minimizes the effort needed to roll the pukao up the ramp.
 Like the way in which the statues were transported, parbuckling was a simple and elegant solution that required minimum resources and effort.”

-Even though the solution to this puzzle might seem easy now, to determine whether it was even possible to begin with researchers employed the use of 3-D models to look at 50 of these hats, as they noted in their new study.
+Even though the solution to this puzzle might seem easy now, to determine whether it was even possible to begin with, researchers employed the use of 3-D models to look at 50 of these hats, as they noted in their new study.

 “Transport equations based on Newtonian physics, human strength estimates, and estimates of moai height and pukao mass at four different ahu verify that pukao transport by rolling up a ramp is physically feasible with 15 or fewer people, even in the case of the most massive pukao (about 12 metric tons).
 Instead, we see moai and pukao carving and their transport as vivid cultural expressions of groups in a challenging and competitive environment.
 Multiple lines of evidence, including the ingenious engineering to ‘walk’ statues and top them with massive stone hats, point to Rapa Nui as an odd story of success in a most unlikely place.”

-You may notice that most of the statues on Easter Island aren’t wearing hats now and this is mainly down to erosion and weather, causing the pukao to fall to the ground where many have remained for centuries.
+You may notice that most of the statues on Easter Island aren’t wearing hats now and this is mainly down to erosion and weather, causing the pukaos to fall to the ground where many have remained for centuries.

-The new study revealing how the builders of the moai statues on Easter Island were also able to give these statues hats can be read in the Journal of Archaeological Science.
+The new study revealing how the builders of the moai statues on Easter Island were able to give these statues hats can be read in the Journal of Archaeological Science.